LuckyJimJD/CivilProcedure/_readings/Felstiner_Abel_Sarat.md

 In between courts and psychotherapy there are many other dispute institutions—arbitration, mediation, administrative hearings, and investigations—that use ingredients of each process in different combinations but always effect a transformation.

 [ * * * ]

+---

+N.B.
+Citations and footnotes have been omitted.
+Other omissions are indicated by [ * * * ].